CalebNewton/CalebNewton/README.md

 - 👋 Hi, I’m @CalebNewton
-- 👀 I’m interested in data science and software engineering
+- 👀 I’m interested a Chemical Engineer turned Data Scientist
-- 🌱 I’m currently learning python and SQL
+- 🌱 I’m currently studying MSc Artificial Intelligence and Data Science
-- 💞️ I’m looking to collaborate on SQL and python projects
+- 💞️ I’m looking to collaborate on SQL and python projects and learn from th very best in my field as a data scientist
-- 📫 How to reach me calebhenry2009@gmail.com
+- 📫 How to reach me hcalebnewton@gmail.com

 <!---
 CalebNewton/CalebNewton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.